 Unlike many other sites and books, these tutorials don’t assume you have any prior programming experience.
 We’ll teach you everything you need to know as you progress, with lots of examples along the way.

 Each chapter has a general theme, with all of the sections underneath it being related to that theme.
 There is no suggested amount of time that you should spend with each lesson or chapter; progress through the material at a pace that is comfortable for you.
-Since the concepts from each section tend to build on those from previous sections, it is a good idea to ensure you roughly understand each section before you move on.

 Before we get started, lets hit on a couple of important goals of these tutorials:

 - Cover programming topics as well as C++.
 Traditional textbooks do a pretty good job of teaching the basics of a given programming language, but they often do not cover relevant programming topics that are incidental to the language.
 For example, books will omit sections on programming style, common pitfalls, debugging, good/bad programming practices, and testing.
 Consequently, by the time you finish the book, you understand how to program in a language, but you have a ton of bad habits that will come back to bite you later!
 One of the goals of these tutorials is to make sure that all of these incidental topics are covered along the way, in the sections where it naturally makes sense to discuss them.
 When you finish, you will not only know how to program in C++, you will know how NOT to program in C++, which is arguably as important.